 Dr. Master's work in regenerative medicine is directly relevant to patient education and the provision of physician services to patients.
 Working with colleagues within Mayo Clinic's Center for Regenerative Medicine, Dr. Master's research is translated to improve the effectiveness of informing and navigating the Center's Regenerative Medicine Consultation Service for patients.
 Dr. Master's work involves the creation of patient educational materials in stem cells and regenerative medicine and the development of tools for physicians to improve patient-physician communication.

-- Editor, Accountability in Research: Policy and Quality Assurance, 2013-present
+- Associate Editor, Commentaries, Accountability in Research: Policy and Quality Assurance, 2018-present

 - Member, Stem Cell Oversight Committee, Canadian Institutes of Health Research, 2013-2019